4265 San Felipe # 1000

 What Is Taxotere?

 For those with operable node-positive breast cancer, the medication also acts as an adjuvant therapy in conjunction with doxorubicin and cyclophosphamide.
 Taxotere works by breaking off the splitting and multiplying of cells in and around a malignant clump, preventing cancerous cells from spreading.
-Taxotere belongs to a family of chemotherapy medicines known as taxane drugs, which are derived from plant alkaloids.
+Taxotere belongs to a chemotherapy drug family known as taxane drugs, which are derived from plant alkaloids.

-What is the Status of the Taxotere Lawsuit in 2022?
+What Is the Status of the Taxotere Lawsuit in 2023?

 In the lawsuit, plaintiffs also explained that Sanofi did not recognize data collected from the GEICAM 9805 study.
 This study showed that approximately 9.2% of patients suffered hair loss lasting more than 10 years.
 While these studies show that Taxotere truly is an effective chemotherapy treatment, they also show that other treatments are just as effective, but without the added risk of permanent hair loss.